-Step 1: Install and Configure Frame Grabber and Software (including GUI)
+1. Install and Configure Frame Grabber and Software (including GUI)

-If your host computer does not have a full Camera Link frame grabber then you will need to install one.
+We recommend the Xcelera-CL PX4 Full frame grabber or equivalent, described in detail on the teledynedalsa.com site here.
+If your host computer does not have a PX4 full Camera Link frame grabber then you will need to install one.
 Follow the manufacturer's installation instructions.